Cumulocity-IoT/apama-streaming-analytics-connectivity-RegExCodec/README.md

 > ant

-But if you do not have access to ANT, it will need to be built manually (along with the FileTransport):
+But if you do not have access to ANT, it will need to be built manually (along with the FileTransport sample):

 For Linux: